Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

+Figure \ref{NLQPQPsimple} also plots the reciprocals of the optimal residual bounds achieved by a monotonic variant {\sc (mfh$_n$)} of the fixed horizon problem {\sc (fh$_n$)} adding \eqref{eq_monotone} and \eqref{eqm2} as extra constraints, which together imply the structure \eqref{zstructure} for the optimal transports $z^{k,m}$.
 Empirically we observed that the solutions reported by {\sc (fh$_n$)} and {\sc (mfh$_n$)} coincide up to $n=6$.
 Beyond this limit {\sc (fh$_n$)} becomes hard to solve and we could not check further if these problems yield the same solution as in the case of {\sc (s$_n$)} and {\sc (ms$_n$)}.
 Proposing a conjecture based on such limited evidence would be hasty.

 The small differences in the slopes in Figure \ref{NLQPQPsimple} suggest that the simpler sequential approaches {\sc (s$_n$)} and {\sc (ms$_n$)} do not entail a significant loss with respect to the the fixed horizon scheme {\sc (fh$_n$)}.
-Moreover, the small losses in the proportionality constants are compensated by the fact that the optimal coefficients $\pi^n$ can be computed more efficiently and do not need to be recalculated when the horizon $n$ changes.
+Moreover, this slight reduction in the proportionality constant is counterbalanced by the fact that the optimal coefficients $\pi^n$ can be computed more efficiently and do not need to be recalculated when the horizon $n$ changes.
 This provides a practical justification for using the sequential approach.

-The problems {\sc (s$_n$)} and {\sc (ms$_n$)} are solved very quickly and to high accuracy, suggesting the existence of some further structure that could be exploited to derive the analytic properties of the solutions.
+Moreover, the problems {\sc (s$_n$)} and {\sc (ms$_n$)} are solved very quickly and to high accuracy, suggesting the existence of some further structure that could be exploited to derive the analytic properties of the solutions.
 However, a first inspection of these solutions did not reveal any clear and simple pattern.
 In fact, up to $n=10$ the optimal $\pi^{n}$ assigns a positive mass to all its components (see Figure \ref{plotpi}).
-As expected, the mass concentrates mostly on the previous iterate $Tx^{n-1}$ but, most remarkably, the optimal solution also assigns significant weight to the initial point $y^0$, which decreases as $n$ grows.
+As expected, the mass concentrates mostly on the previous iterate $Tx^{n-1}$ but, most remarkably, the optimal solution also assigns significant mass to the initial point $y^0$, which decreases as $n$ grows.